Canada

 Funding to UN Women

-- Beginning March 2018, according to Global Affairs Canada, Canada is providing $17.3 million to UN Women in 2018-2023 for work “eliminating violence against women and girls in West Bank and Gaza.”
+- In 2018-2023, according to Global Affairs Canada, Canada is providing $17.3 million to UN Women for work “eliminating violence against women and girls in West Bank and Gaza.”
 According to the explanation provided by GAC under “type of aid,” the “Contributions to specific-purpose programmes and funds managed by international organisations (multilateral, INGO).”
 GAC does not list these “international organisations.”

 - According to UN Women, members of its “Civil Society Advisory Group” include representatives from numerous NGOs involved in delegitimization and/or BDS campaigns against Israel, including Women’s Affairs Technical Committee (WATC), Al-Haq, PYALARA, and Culture and Free Thought Association (CFTA).
 It is unknown if the Canadian grant is being carried out with any of these or other organizations.